octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/2_basicConcepts/4_CodeCommitPush/index.md

 This section will walk you through changing your code and committing and pushing these changes.

-Most of the steps in this section will be performed in IntelliJ, with verification at the GAIG GitHub website.
+Most of the steps in this section will be performed in IntelliJ, with verification at the Squirrel Works GitHub website.

 ## Prerequisites

 * Before executing a Commit or Push activity, you should first have your Squirrel environment setup in IntelliJ.
-See [Setup Squirrel Projects from Git]({{ site.github.url }}3_Development/1_Setup/1_Squirrel/3_environmentSetup/1_setupProjects) for assistance.

 ## Code (and Stage)
 As you modify individual files, they are auto-saved in IntelliJ by default (unless you've disabled that capability).